 My next photography gig came up only a few months later when I spotted a post in a Facebook Group for Travel Writers in NYC.
-Megan, a travel and lifestyle blogger, was compiling a curated collection of products on behalf of Grabr and was after an inexpensive photographer to take some good product photos.
+A travel and lifestyle blogger was compiling a curated collection of products on behalf of Grabr and was after a photographer to take some good product photos.

-Megan had some friends ask who was doing her photography, and this led to her recommending me to another NYC travel blogger, Oneika, who needed some similar photos.
-I’ve only done one shoot for her so far, but she had very positive feedback so I’m hopeful that she’ll become another regular client from now on!
+She had some friends ask who was doing her photography, and this led to her recommending me to another NYC travel blogger who needed some similar photos.

-The festival organiser, Roni, had looked at my Instagram account when considering me for the role and noted that I had a good eye for photography.
+The festival organiser had looked at my Instagram account when considering me for the role and noted that I had a good eye for photography.
 He asked me if I was interested in photographing the festival as well.

 Being the official photographer for the 4 day festival was a huge learning curve.
 I had photographed festivals before but never something on this scale.
 It was great to experiment with which angles looked best to get photos of the speakers as well as which camera gear I needed to use in certain situations.
 I feel much more confident about my skills as a festival or event photographer now!